eraldoforgoli/NFAtoDFAConverter/README.md

 The other lines show transition states, for example:
 0 a 0 -> from node a, given input 0 > state goes to node 1

+To test app:
+Edit nfa.file file, add your graph as shows above.
+Run application.
+After compiling, the NFA and its according DFA will be drawn

 ## Contributing
 Pull requests are welcome.